lukaabra/SubCrawl/CONDTRIBUTING.md

 ### Repository

 Create a pull request and describe what have you changed in the documentation.
-Please be sure to check out our [Wiki](https://github.com/lukaabra/SubCrawl/wiki) (which is in progress) about the vision and roadmap of the project, as to avoid conflicts in information between documentation files.
+Please be sure to check out our [Wiki](https://github.com/lukaabra/SubCrawl/wiki/Vision) (which is in progress) about the vision of the project, as to avoid conflicts in information between documentation files.
 Any changes to the Roadmap of the project should first be opened in an issue and discussed between the community.
 If the support is great enough, the changes will be approved.

 ## CONTACT